 The tires used on the Cowboy are 42 mm wide and from Continental, while the Schwalbe Big Ben tires used on the VanMoof are even slightly wider at 50 mm — in both cases a comfortable choice for the city, especially since the size of the tires should make it possible to drive with relatively low air pressure.
 As mentioned at the beginning, Cowboy offers the mudguards as the only accessory.
 VanMoof, on the other hand, offers a huge range of accessories, from front and rear racks to luggage bags and child seats.

-The difference between the two models is quite significant on the scales: while the Cowboy is quite light at 16.9 kg, the VanMoof S3 is a good 2 kg heavier.
+The difference between the two models is quite significant on the scales: while the Cowboy is quite light at 16.9 kg, the VanMoof S3 is around 4 kg heavier.
 Also worth mentioning is the narrower handlebar of the cowboy and its higher price: with 2.290 Euros it is almost 300 Euros more expensive, if you add the mudguards you get a price difference of exactly 381 Euros.

 To make the comparison easier, we have summarized the important differences and similarities between the Cowboy Bike and VanMoof S3 in a table: